kovvik/docker-php-elk/README.md

 # docker-php-elk

-This project is for testing/QA a PHP/MySQL application.
+This project is for testing a PHP/MySQL application.
 It is created from several docker containers to monitor, log and measure things (ELK stack).
+You can view and measure the performance of your PHP application.

 ## Usage